2022 Keystone Pipeline oil spill

-The Keystone Pipeline oil spill occurred on December 7, 2022, when a leak in the Keystone Pipeline released 14,000 barrels of oil into a creek in Washington County, Kansas.
+The Keystone Pipeline oil spill occurred on December 7, 2022, when a leak in the Keystone Pipeline released 13,000 barrels of oil into a creek in Washington County, Kansas.
 The leak is the largest in the United States since the 2013 North Dakota pipeline spill and the largest in the history of the Keystone Pipeline.

 Background

 The Keystone Pipeline System spans from the Western Canadian Sedimentary Basin in Alberta to refineries in Texas.
 The oil pipeline is owned by TC Energy and the Government of Alberta.
 Pipelines in the Keystone Pipeline System go through stress tests prior to use.

 Detection and response

-At 9:00 p.m.
-EDT on December 7, TC Energy launched an emergency shutdown of the Keystone Pipeline, following a drop in pressure.
+At 9:01 p.m.
+EDT on December 7, the first indication of a leak on the pipeline was signaled.
+At 9:08 p.m., TC Energy launched an emergency shutdown of the Keystone Pipeline, following a drop in pressure.
 The Environmental Protection Agency built an earthen dam to contain the spill.
 The leak was detected near Washington County, Kansas, and spilled into Mill Creek, a creek that flows directly into the Little Blue River (Kansas/Nebraska).
 An evacuation order was not ordered.